n0ni0/docker-lamp/README.md

 * mailcatcher: (accessible on port 1080 with your web brower)
 * phpmyadmin: (accessible on port 8080 with your web brower)
 * apache: listening on http (80) only
+* portainer: (accessible on port 9009 with your web brower)

 Folder structure
 ----